 For undergraduate students, Winthrop University accepts transfer credit from other accredited institutions of higher learning in the United States providing the following criteria are met:

 For students holding bachelors degrees in fields other than dietetics who desire to complete DPD requirements to meet eligibility for professional practice programs, the DPD Director evaluates transcripts from accredited institutions in the United States where prior learning took place.
 Course descriptions, syllabi, and textbooks used are given consideration as equivalency is determined.
 Experiential learning is evaluated based on duration of experience and relevance to dietetics practice.

 Students holding international degrees must have transcripts evaluated by an independent foreign degree evaluation agency as recommended on the Academy of Nutrition and Dietetics Web site.

-All students desiring to take courses at other institutions during the summer term must receive prior approval from either the College of Arts and Sciences Student Services Office, 106 Kinard (undergraduate), or the DPD Director, 302 Dalton Hall (formerly the Life Sciences Building) (graduate).
+All students desiring to take courses at other institutions during the summer term must receive prior approval from either the College of Arts and Sciences Student Services Office, 106 Kinard (undergraduate), or the DPD Director, 302 Dalton Hall (graduate).